 Children are eligible for entry into the Reception Class in September of the School Year in which they are 5 years old.
 A meeting for all parents offered places by the Admissions Team is held at the school in June/July, prior to admission in September.
 If your child attends our Nursery, you will automatically receive an application pack from the Admissions Team when the admission process commences.

-All in-year admissions are dealt with centrally via Derby City Council: http://www.derby.gov.uk/education-and-learning/schools-and-colleges/primary-school-admissions/.
+All in-year admissions are dealt with centrally via Derby City Council.
+Please see the link at the bottom of the page.

 When the school is oversubscribed, after the admission of pupils with Education Health and Care Plans where